Doplgangr/databasescraper/README.md

 # Question Bank Scraper

 Hi!
 This is a small project to collect as many questions from the official formative assessment bank.
-It should work seemlessly with as little user interaction as possible.
+It should work seamlessly with as little user interaction as possible.
 You can also benefit from the project by viewing the questions and answers collected on the [discussion forum](https://doplgangr.github.io/databasescraper/question.html).

 As of now, we need your kind input to make this happen.
 We need _your help_ to collect as many questions as possible.